 - The maximum you could can get was £6,570

 In total, both grants could offer you £14,070 to help you get through the COVID-19 crisis.

-- The third is available to claim from 1st November 2020; the fourth is available from 1st February 2021
+- The third was available to claim from 1st November 2020

 - 80% of your taxable profits from self-employment